yodalived/Relationship-Menu/README.md

 - PDF files can be imported back into the app, preserving all data

 ### Data Storage
-- All data is stored locally in the browser's localStorage
+- By default, menus are stored locally in your browser's localStorage.
-- No server-side processing or storage of relationship data
+- For link sharing an end-to-end encrypted copy is uploaded temporarily when requested by the user.

 ### Link sharing
-- When sharing via URL, data is compressed using LZ-String
+- End-to-end encrypted: your device generates a random key and encrypts the menu with AES-256-GCM.
-- Shared links use URL fragments with compressed data (`#data_v1=...`)
+- Only the encrypted data is uploaded; you receive a link like `https://relationshipmenu.org/open?id=TOKEN#key=URLSAFEKEY`.
+The `#key` fragment is never sent to the server.
-- Not recommended currently as the links break easily in messangers
+- Links expire automatically and the data can also be deleted early by going to the links page.

 ### Templates
 - Predefined templates available to get started quickly